Arati Bhattacharya

+Arati Bhattacharya (Born 8 November 1951) is an Indian Bengali actress, writer and director, who is recognized for her work in Bengali cinema.

 Career

-She is known for films like Preyasi, Stree, and Suryatrishna.
-She also gives her voice as a singer in the movie Anandamela in 1976.
+She is known for films like Preyasi, Stree and Suryatrishna.
+She also sang in the movie Anandamela in 1976.
 She had worked with Satyajit Roy in Jana Aranya and Mrinal Sen in Ek Adhuri Kahani.
 She acted in more than 50 Bengali movies.
 She is also a Kathak dancer.
-She is also directed a few hindi and Bhojpuri films.
-Now she is working as a successful script writer in Bhojpuri film industry.

-Personal life

-She married Bhojpuri actor and politician Kunal Singh.
-Actor Akash Singh is their son.